Sydney J. Yard

-Sydney Jones Yard (November 5, 1855 - January 2, 1909) was an American painter who became one of the most famous watercolor artists in the United States, and the first professional artist to settle in the new community of Carmel-by-the-Sea, California.
+Sydney Jones Yard (November 5, 1855 – January 2, 1909) was an American watercolor artist, known as one of the region's great painters in the 19th century, and the first professional artist to settle in the new community of Carmel-by-the-Sea, California.

 Early life

-Sydney J. Yard was born on November 5, 1855, in Rockford, Illinois.
-He was the son of William K. Yard (1832-1913) and Mary Ann Jones (1836-1915).
-He was first married to Carrie E. Millard (1858-1894) in 1877 but she died on August 27, 1894, and he remarried to Fannie M. Estabrook on July 18, 1898, in Santa Clara, California.
+Sydney Jones Yard was born on November 5, 1855, in Rockford, Illinois.
+He was the son of William K. Yard and Mary Ann Jones.
+Yard was first married to Carrie E. Millard in 1877, but she died on August 27, 1894.

+After the death of his wife, Yard moved to San Jose, California with his daughter, Bessie.
+He remarried to Fannie M. Estabrook on July 18, 1898, in Santa Clara, California.
 Yard was married twice.
-His daughter from his first marriage married the painter Charles Chapel Judson.

 Career

-Yard was trained as a painter in Chicago and New York and then in England with artist Harold Sutton Palmer (1853-1933).
+Yard was trained as a painter in Chicago, Illinois and New York, New York and then in England with artist Harold Sutton Palmer (1853–1933).
 He became a master of English watercolor technique.
 He was also an oil painter.
 His works were in the Tonalist tradition of George Inness and William Keith, where the emphasis was on painting modest, Barbizon influenced scenes, rendered in warm tones.
 Yard's watercolors were of the eucalyptus, oaks, and the cypress trees.

-In 1882, he moved to California and joined a partnership with photographer Andrew Putman Hill (1853-1922).
+In 1882, Yard moved to California and joined a partnership with photographer Andrew Putman Hill (1853–1922).
 They had portrait studios in San Jose, California and Palo Alto, California.
-In 1992, the two men exhibited photographs of Santa Clara County, California at the California State Fair in Sacramento, California, including views of an Mission Church.
+In 1892, the two men exhibited photographs of Santa Clara County, California at the California State Fair in Sacramento, California, including views of the Santa Clara Valley region, Santa Cruz Mountains, and the Mission Church in Santa Cruz.

-Yard's disestablish his partnership with Hill along with career as a professional photographer as he became more successful in exhibiting his watercolors and oil paintings in San Francisco.
+Yard ended his partnership with Hill along with his career as a professional photographer as he became more successful in exhibiting his watercolors and oil paintings in San Francisco, California.
 In 1883, he had a showing at the San Francisco Art Association's spring and winter exhibitions.
-In 1897 and 1898 his work showed at the winter exhibitions at the Mark Hoppkins Institute of Art in San Francisco.
+In 1897 and 1898 his work showed at the winter exhibitions at the Mark Hopkins Institute of Art in San Francisco.
 That show included his watercolors, Coast Near Pacific Grove and In the Santa Cruz Mountains.
+Critic Lucy B. Jerome reviewed his work and said, "The delicate vernal greens and pale tints of the quiet pastorla scene impress one with the mellowness and ripeness of the painter's conception."

+Yard sold some of his works at the Schussler Galleries in San Francisco.
+While in San Francisco, Yard taught painters like Laura W. Maxwell, who later followed him to Carmel after he settled there.

+By 1895, Yard had dissolved his partnership with Hill.
 In 1897, he opened his own art studio in San Jose.